- 7 октября 2019

 It should be also noted that traces of N-nitrosodimethylamine (NDMA) have been found in pioglitazone hydrochloride from one API manufacturer.
 As the nitrosamine levels in this case were within the interim limits established in the sartans review (please refer to the table below), no market action was deemed necessary.
 As a precaution, companies using certain reagents to manufacture pioglitazone have been requested to test their products and check their processes to rule out the presence of nitrosamine impurities.
 More recently nitrosamine impurities have been identified in batches of ranitidine and consequently an EU-wide review has been initiated.

-Temporary limits for NDMA, NDEA as well as for NMBA, DIPNA and EIPNA impurities have been set in line with current ICH M7(R1) guidelines and are given in the table below.
+Temporary limits for NDMA, NDEA as well as for NMBA, DIPNA, EIPNA and NDBA impurities have been set in line with current ICH M7(R1) guidelines and are given in the table below.

 Acceptable Intake [ng/day]